websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 );
 ```

 `y7g4EntryId` is the primary key. `name` and `description` are attributes.
-When you deploy the module, DXP creates the table by running the `tables.sql` script.
+When you deploy the module, DXP/Portal creates the table by running the `tables.sql` script.

 Since this `service.xml` file's elements don't specify indexes or sequences, the `indexes.sql` or `sequences.sql` scripts are empty.

 ## Deploy the Persistence Layer and Services

 It's time to create the persistence layer and services by deploying the generated code to a DXP server.
-The server will use a data source on a separate MariaDB database server---it's easier to examine a database on MariaDB than the bundled Hypersonic server.
+The server uses a data source on a separate MariaDB database server---it's easier to examine a database on MariaDB than the bundled Hypersonic server.
 After deploying everything, you'll verify the tables and test the services.

 ### Create the Database